Rosazea: Was hinter der chronischen Rötung steckt

 Persistent Redness & Flush

-Central facial redness, episodic flushing reactions, fine visible blood vessels.
-Often accompanied by burning or stinging on the skin.
+Central facial redness, episodic flush reactions, fine visible vessels.
+Often accompanied by a burning or stinging sensation on the skin.

 Pattern 02